Blue Waters allocations for the University of Illinois at Urbana-Champaign

 Visiting faculty or external adjunct faculty for whom Illinois is not their primary home institution are eligible to apply as Principal Investigators if, for the period covered by the proposal request: i) Illinois will be their primary (majority) place of residence; and: ii) and they will hold appointments at Illinois during this period.
 All proposals can include co-PIs and collaborators from other institutions.

 A general project allocation is often used for significant research projects.
-A typical general proposal will be for 30,000 to 1 million node hours and will be 5-8 pages in length and will provide more details than an exploratory proposal.
-Projects requiring more time are encouraged to apply for time through NSF's PRAC program.
-Prior to submitting for either a general allocation under this program or for an NSF PRAC award, an exploratory allocation is recommended in order to demonstrate readiness to make efficient use of Blue Waters.
+A typical general proposal will be for 30,000 to 1 million node hours and is required to be 5-8 pages in length and will provide more details than an exploratory proposal.

 A project proposal should contain the following: